 Rabbit holes and baby bumps

-Christina Segetin of has gone from mechanical engineering to painting pregnant bellies and couldn’t be happier.
+Christina Segetin has gone from mechanical engineering to painting pregnant bellies and couldn’t be happier.

 Read her story: From Engineering to painting baby bumps